 You also have to keep an eye on page-load speed because according to data from Kissmetrics, even a second delay can reduce conversions by 7%.
 If your website takes more than 3 seconds to load, you may also lose 40% of customers.

 You can earn a lot of money while you sleep with your eCommerce store, but it won’t happen overnight.
 However, if you commit to the process and focus on building trust and ensuring the safety and privacy of your customers, you will build a loyal following and see a substantial increase in profits.

 Want to take your website & marketing to the next level?

 With our Managed Website Plus & eStore offerings, we give business owners advanced website functionality typically available only to organizations with sizable in-house teams or those paying large sums for custom development projects.

-If you’re unsure whether an upgrade to your site makes business sense, schedule a call with one of Pronto’s web experts by clicking here.
+If you’re unsure whether an upgrade to your site makes business sense, schedule a call with one of Pronto’s web experts .
 We can share some of our experience with you and give you our best assessment.
 No obligations asked.